-Using data from 800,000 respondents across 3 continents the Lab has for more than 15 years measured and mapped the impact of a changing social fabric on public policy, marketplace and workplace behavior and the political landscape.
+Using data from 900,000 respondents across 3 continents the Lab has for more than 15 years measured and mapped the impact of a changing social fabric on public policy, marketplace and workplace behavior, and the political landscape.

 Social intelligence describes the exclusively human capacity to use very large brains to effectively navigate and negotiate complex social relationships and environments.
-Psychologist and professor at the London School of Economics Nicholas Humphrey believes it is social intelligence or the richness of our qualitative life, rather than our quantitative intelligence, that truly makes humans what they are – for example what it’s like to be a human being living at the center of the conscious present, surrounded by smells and tastes and feels and the sense of being an extraordinary metaphysical entity with properties which hardly seem to belong to the physical world.
+It is social intelligence or the richness of our qualitative life, rather than our quantitative intelligence, that truly makes humans what they are – for example, what it’s like to be a human being living at the center of the conscious present, surrounded by smells and tastes and feels and the sense of being an extraordinary metaphysical entity with properties which hardly seem to belong to the physical world.

-Social scientist and research director at the Social Intelligence Technology Group Ltd, Ross Honeywill views social intelligence as an aggregated measure of self and social awareness, evolved social beliefs and attitudes, and a capacity and appetite to manage complex social change.
-A person with a high social intelligence quotient (SQ) is no better or worse than someone with a low SQ, they just have different attitudes, hopes, interests and desires.
+Social scientist, Dr Ross Honeywill views social intelligence as an aggregated measure of self and social awareness, evolved social beliefs and attitudes, and a capacity and appetite to manage complex social change.
+A person with a high social intelligence quotient (SQ) is no better than someone with a low SQ, they just have different attitudes, hopes, and desires.

 Social Intelligence is the new wave of neuroscience sweeping the world.
 Without it, you will never reach your full potential.

 Social Intelligence & Business

 We find ourselves at a pivotal moment where managers and entrepreneurs worldwide are recognising the importance of changing the way they work, live, and play.